-Nitroglycerin, aspirin, and sometimes clopidogrel, a beta-blocker, an angiotensin-converting enzyme (ACE) inhibitor, and a lipid-lowering drug Lipid-lowering drugs Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more (most often, a statin) are usually prescribed.
+Nitroglycerin, aspirin, and sometimes clopidogrel, a beta-blocker, an angiotensin-converting enzyme (ACE) inhibitor, and a lipid-lowering drug Lipid-lowering drugs Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more (most often, a statin) are usually prescribed.

 Cardiac rehabilitation Rehabilitation for Heart Disorders Cardiac rehabilitation is useful for some people who have had a recent heart attack, have heart failure or coronary artery disease that has recently developed or suddenly worsened, or had heart... read more , an important part of recovery, begins in the hospital.
 Remaining in bed for longer than 2 or 3 days leads to physical deconditioning and sometimes to depression and a sense of helplessness.
 Barring complications, people who have had a heart attack can usually progress to sitting in a chair, passive exercise, use of a commode chair, and reading on the first day.
 By the second or third day, people are encouraged to walk to the bathroom and engage in nonstressful activities, and they can do more activities each day.
 If everything goes well, people are usually back to their normal activities within about 6 weeks.
 Participation in a regular exercise program consistent with the person’s age and heart health is beneficial.